Who Needs Landlord Insurance?

 Landlord insurance covers rental business essentials that are typically not covered under other types of homeowner’s policies.
 Because it’s a business owner’s policy, it covers damages to your rental property, like the physical structure of the building, and its lighting fixtures, for example.
 This coverage usually extends from your property that’s left in the living space all the way to the items you own that are safely stored outside — on rental property — as well.
 For instance, if your rental’s kitchen comes with appliances in the kitchen or you keep a new lawn mower in the garage, these items would be covered and protected.
 Here’s what landlord insurance can cover:

-Building coverage.
 When a covered loss occurs and your building’s damaged, our property coverage will go to work and help you pay for replacing or repairing damages, protecting you from greater financial losses.

-Medical expense coverage.
 This important coverage helps cover the cost of immediate medical care for injuries that take place on your premises, even when your business isn’t liable.

 Does Landlord Insurance Cover Tenant Injuries?